 - 1. Each student is encouraged to discuss and work out any difficulty or misunderstanding with the particular instructor or academic staff members with whom that situation exists. - 2.
-The student's concern/problem/complaint will be presented verbally to the Department Coordinator and the Department Coordinator shall attempt to resolve the problem.

-- 3. If the Department Coordinator is unable to resolve the problem at his or her level, the student may prepare a written statement of the problem or situation. - 4.
+The student's concern/problem/complaint will be presented verbally to the Department Coordinator and the Department Coordinator shall attempt to resolve the problem. - 3.
+If the Department Coordinator is unable to resolve the problem at his or her level, the student may prepare a written statement of the problem or situation. - 4.
 The Department Coordinator who was unable to resolve the problem/complaint or to otherwise satisfy the student will sign and date the written complaint indicating that he or she was aware of the situation and remained unable to resolve it.
-The student will also sign and date the complaint and then forward it to the Academic Dean. - 5.
-The Academic Dean will review the complaint, set a timely date for a meeting with the student, collect any pertinent files and records for examination, and notify appropriate personnel, if any, of the meeting. - 6.
+The student will also sign and date the complaint and then forward it to the Director of Education. - 5.
+The Director of Education will review the complaint, set a timely date for a meeting with the student, collect any pertinent files and records for examination, and notify appropriate personnel, if any, of the meeting. - 6.
 All facts and relevant information, testimony, and records will be presented at the meeting. - 7.
-The Academic Dean, after considering all pertinent facts, will arrive at a final decision which will be communicated to the student, instructor or staff member and Department Coordinator in a timely fashion. - 8.
+The Director of Education, after considering all pertinent facts, will arrive at a final decision which will be communicated to the student, instructor or staff member and Department Coordinator in a timely fashion. - 8.
 If the decision is disputed by the student, all relevant information will be forwarded within one working day to the President of WyoTech.
 The President will review the complaint and render a binding decision within two days of hearing the complaint.
 The student will receive a written response.

 Students aggrieved by action of the school should attempt to resolve these problems with appropriate school officials.
-Should this procedure fail students may contact: Oregon Higher Education Coordinating Commission.
+Should this procedure fail students may contact: Oregon Higher Education Coordinating Commission, Private Career Schools, 255 Capitol Street.
+NE, Third Floor, Salem, OR 97310, (503) 947-5751.
 After consultation with appropriate Department staff and if the complaint alleges a violation of Oregon Revised Statutes 345.010 to 345.470 or standards of the Oregon Administrative Rules 581-045-0001 through 581-045-0210, the Department will begin the complaint investigation process as defined in OAR 581-045-0023 Appeals and Complaints.